 What are Trading Instruments?

-Trading instruments comprise all the different types of assets and markets that can be traded.
+Trading instruments are all the different types of assets and contracts that can be traded.
 Trading instruments are classified into various categories, some more popular than others.
 They range from equities and forward contracts to indices, currencies, and more.

 The Most Popular Trading Instruments